GregoireMialon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third-year PhD Student in Machine Learning in the [Sierra research team](https://www.di.ens.fr/sierra/index.php) at [Inria](https://www.inria.fr/fr), where I am co-advised by [Julien Mairal](https://lear.inrialpes.fr/people/mairal/) and [Alexandre d'Aspremont](https://www.di.ens.fr/~aspremon/).
-I also depend on Inria [Thoth research team](https://thoth.inrialpes.fr/).
-My PhD focuses on designing data and/or memory efficient learning algorithms, e.g, in natural language processing (NLP), using tools from kernel methods, optimal transport or convex optimization.
-I am also interested in causality and its interfaces with machine learning.
-Finally, I am curious about technology and its implications in politics and entrepreneurship.
-I sometimes write on these subjects for the [Group for Geopolitical Studies](https://legrandcontinent.eu/fr/), a european think-tank hosted at [École normale supérieure](https://www.ens.fr/).
+I am a Postdoctoral Researcher at [Meta AI](https://ai.facebook.com/) in Paris, where I am advised by Yann LeCun.
+My research currently focuses on self-supervised learning.
+I am also curious about technology and its implications in politics and entrepreneurship.
+I sometimes write on these subjects for different organizations such as the [Group for Geopolitical Studies](https://legrandcontinent.eu/fr/), a european think-tank hosted at [École normale supérieure](https://www.ens.fr/).

+Prior to that, I was a PhD Student in Machine Learning in the [Sierra research team](https://www.di.ens.fr/sierra/index.php) at [Inria](https://www.inria.fr/fr), where I was co-advised by [Julien Mairal](https://lear.inrialpes.fr/people/mairal/) and [Alexandre d'Aspremont](https://www.di.ens.fr/~aspremon/).
+During my PhD, I proposed architectural improvements for learning from small or medium sized datasets such as scientific data.